american bath ind logo

 Other essential factors to consider as you design your bathroom are ventilation and electricals.

-Your bathroom must have a window that’s at least 3 square feet in area to provide adequate ventilation.
-You can also install a bathroom fan capable of pulling out at least 50 cubic feet of air per minute.
+Your bathroom must have a window with an area of at least 3 square feet to provide adequate ventilation.
+You can also install a bathroom fan with the ability to pull at least 50 cubic feet of air per minute.

 Regarding electricals in the bathroom, you must be very careful to follow code to the “T”.
 Doing so will help mitigate the risk of electrical shock and fire.
 For example: